Laughing Lindsay

 Pros

-• On-site perks – Just like at the value resorts, staying on-site gives you certain perks like free park transportation (just buses here) and 60 day advanced dining reservations.
+• On-site perks – Once again, I love staying on-site for the free park transportation and 60 day advance dining reservations.

 View this post on Instagram